SDEV-NAIT/class-instructor-contributor-guide/README.md

 - **Links**
   - if they need to be updated or if they're broken.
 - **Examples and Notes**
-  - just push them up and **make a reference to them in the lesson plan** in the README of the topic.
+  - just push them up and **make a reference to them in the lesson plan** in the README of the topic/module.
   - *Add a comment to an issue for "Recent Updates" to this course, if there isn't one please create it.* Note: There should only be one of these issues.
 - Adding information to "Personal Resources"
   - *Add a comment to an issue for "Recent Updates" to this course, if there isn't one please create it.* Note: There should only be one of these issues.

 #### Things that require a pull request.
-- **Changing the Order of the Topics.**
+- **Changing the Order of the Topics/module.**
   - Some type of rationale needs to be provided to be discussed in the pull request, needs more than one reviewer if multiple people are involved.
 - **Changing the Weighting or the Due Dates of an assignment/lab/in-class/quiz.**
   - The rationale needs to be discussed (to be discussed in the pull request), needs more than one reviewer if multiple people are involved.